 Click here for previous part of this trip.

 Monday 28 August 2017 â Hinchinbrook Channel, Haycock Island to Scraggy Point

 It was an extremely calm night.
-Michael got up at 0630 and took some photographs and when we got up at 0800 the water was still glassy.
-We had breakfast and did some cleaning.
-After morning tea we pulled up anchor and headed off further up Hinchinbrook Channel.
+Michael gets up at 0630 and takes some photographs and when we get up properly at 0800, the water was still glassy.
+We have breakfast and do some cleaning.
+After morning tea we pull up anchor and head off further up Hinchinbrook Channel.

 |Another panoramic photograph of Haycock Island and the anchorage, this time it is morning â how glassy is the water!|

 We motor for a short distance before pulling out the screecher.
 The wind is anywhere between 7 and 15 knots, mostly from almost behind.
 We also have a current of 0.2 knots increasing to 0.5 knots against us as the tide is incoming and we have passed the spot where the two tides meet.
 With the sail we make about 5.2 knots.

 Like yesterday, some of the navigation lights shown in our guidebook and on our charts are not there.
 These are mostly leads.
 They are not really needed as the channel is wide and pretty obvious.
 The tidal change is said to be at Paluma Creek, but we think it changed well before then.
 Anyway, Paluma and the next creek, Gayundah look like very protected spots.

 | Heading up Hinchinbrook Channel || Another shot of Hinchinbrook Island,|